-In a statement issued on Wednesday, the HSE has warned patients with breast implants to be aware of the signs and symptoms of a rare form of cancer by the name of breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
+In a statement issued recently, the HSE has warned patients with breast implants to be aware of the signs and symptoms of a rare form of cancer by the name of breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).

 According to the HSE, "most cases of BIA-ALCL have been in patients with implants or who have had tissues expanders manufactured by Allergan with a surface called BIOCEL."

 These implants and expanders have not been used in Ireland since December 2018, therefore those who have undergone breast augmentation surgery since then should not be affected.

 While the cancer is related to breast implants, is not breast cancer, rather a cancer of the immune system.

 Public and private hospitals in Ireland are currently identifying patients who have had implant surgery in their hospitals.